Chickpea Vegan Curry is a meatless main that completely satisfies! Gluten free, vegan, and ready in 30 minutes.

-Unlike the Chicken Pad Thai I recently attempted to make with jarred Pad Thai Sauce, vermicelli rice noodles, and chopped frozen chicken patties (it had been a day) the recipe for Chickpea Vegan Curry is fool proof, my friend.
-FOOL!
-PROOF!
+Unlike the Chicken Pad Thai I recently attempted to make using jarred Pad Thai Sauce, vermicelli rice noodles, and chopped frozen chicken patties (it had been a DAY) – the recipe for Chickpea Vegan Curry is fool proof.

 Canned chickpeas are simmered in coconut milk flavored with garlic, shallots, ginger, tomatoes, a wee bit of coconut sugar, plus red curry paste, then simmered until thickened and bubbly.
 Chopped spinach is stirred into the skillet then fresh lime juice is drizzled on top to wake all the flavors up.